MTD2A/MTD2A/README.md

 Work in progress

-MTD2A is a collection of advanced and functional C++ classes - building blocks - for time-controlled handling of input and output.
+MTD2A is a collection of user friendly advanced and functional C++ classes - building blocks - for time-controlled handling of input and output.
 The library is intended for Arduino enthusiasts without much programming experience, who are interested in electronics control and automation, and model trains as a hobby.

 ### Common to all building blocks are:
 • They support a wide range of input sensors and output devices <br/>